Mary Elmes

-Marie Elisabeth Jean Elmes (5 May 1908 – 9 March 2002) was an Irish aid worker credited with saving the lives of at least 200 Jewish children at various times during the Holocaust, by hiding them in the boot of her car.
-In 2015, she became the first and only Irish person honoured as Righteous Among the Nations by the State of Israel, in recognition of her work in the Spanish Civil War and World War II.
+Marie Elisabeth Jean Elmes...
+(5 May 1908 – 9 March 2002) was an Irish aid worker credited with saving the lives of at least 200 Jewish children at various times during the Holocaust, by hiding them in the back of her car.
+In 2015, she became the first, and to date only, Irish person honoured as Righteous Among the Nations by the State of Israel, in recognition of her work in the Spanish Civil War and World War II.

 Biography

-Elmes was born on 5 May 1908 in Cork, Ireland to chemist Edward Elmes and Elizabeth (née Waters).
+Elmes was born on 5 May 1908 in Cork, Ireland to chemist Edward Elmes and his wife Elizabeth (née Waters).
 Edward Elmes was originally from Waterford, and moved to Cork after qualifying as a pharmacist, to run a pharmacy on Winthrop Street, while Waters grew up in Cork.
-She had one brother, John, who later took over the family business.
-The family were Church of Ireland.
+Elizabeth Elmes was involved in the Irish Suffragette movement and campaigned for the vote for women as treasurer of the Munster Women's Franchise League.
+Mary had one brother, John, who later took over the family business.
+The family belonged to the Church of Ireland.

+Elmes and her brother attended Rochelle School in Blackrock, Cork, a modern and well-equipped establishment.
+The school tried to keep any political turmoil out, with strict censorship - they did not, however, succeed, and Elmes, along with her peers, was exposed to the violence of the early 20th century from a young age.
+Elmes experienced the war first hand in May 1915 when the Cunard ocean liner 'The Lusitania' was torpedoed by a German u-boat off the coast of Cork.
+She and her family, along with thousands of others, rushed to Cobh to help the survivors.Elmes was also exposed to the violence of the War of Independence when the family business was burned out by British forces in 1920.
+Despite the turmoil, Elmes was encouraged by her family to travel and study.
+After her time in Rochelle, Elmes relocated to Meudon, Paris from December 1925 until January 1927.
+It was here she became fluent in French.
+When she returned to Cork, Elmes helped to raise funds for the Cork Child Welfare League with the Rochelle Old Girls' Association.

-Elmes attended Rochelle School in Cork and then in 1928 enrolled at Trinity College Dublin where she was elected a Scholar, and gained a first in Modern Literature (French and Spanish).
-In 1935, as a result of her academic achievements, Elmes was awarded a scholarship in International Studies to study at London School of Economics.
-She received a certificate in International Studies as well as a further scholarship to continue her education in Geneva, Switzerland.
+In 1928, Elmes enrolled at Trinity College Dublin, where she was elected a Scholar, and gained a First in Modern Literature (French and Spanish).
+In 1935, as a result of her academic achievements, Elmes was awarded a scholarship in International Studies to study at the London School of Economics.
+She received a certificate in International Studies, as well as a further scholarship to continue her education in Geneva, Switzerland.